pmiguelpinto90/ShiftDisplay/README.md

 Show an integer value for 2 seconds, right aligned in the display.

 -
-**void print(int value, int time, int animation, int alignment)**
+**void print(int value, int time, int alignment, int animation)**

-Show an integer value in the display, for the given time in milliseconds, with specified animation and alignment constants.
+Show an integer value in the display, for the given time in milliseconds, with specified alignment and animation constants.

 -
-**void print(float value, int decimalPlaces, int time, int animation, int alignment)**
+**void print(float value, int decimalPlaces, int time, int alignment int animation,)**

-Show a float value, rounded to specified number of decimal places, for the given time in milliseconds, with specified animation and alignment constants.
+Show a float value, rounded to specified number of decimal places, for the given time in milliseconds, with specified alignment and animation constants.

 -
-**void print(String text, int time, int animation, int alignment)**
+**void print(String text, int time, int alignment, int animation)**

-Show text in the display, for the given time in milliseconds, with specified animation and alignment constants.
+Show text in the display, for the given time in milliseconds, with specified alignment and animation constants.
 Accepted characters are A-Z, a-z, 0-9, -, space.

 -